Close Search

-For 2025, there will be 23 mountain goat tags available in the draw.
-The goats are found in the steep country of Eastern Oregon, including Wallowa, Elkhorn, Strawberry Mountains, and Central Cascades near Mt.
-Jefferson.
-For non-resident applicants, Oregon will have two mountain goat tags available—one in Elkhorn No. 2 and one in South Snake River No. 1.
-Oregon is very conservative on the number of goat tags they issue, so there are great goats in all units.
-Every year, Oregon hunters are entering goats into the Boone and Crockett record book.
+For 2026, there will be twenty-one mountain goat tags available in the draw.
+Goats are found in the stable country of Eastern Oregon, including Wallowa, Elkhorn, Strawberry Mountains, and the Central Cascades near Mount Jefferson.
+For non-resident applicants, Oregon will have two mountain goat tags available: one in Elkhorn No. 2 and one in South Snake River No. 1.
+ODFW estimates the population between 1,000 and 1,300 goats, but they remain very conservative on the number of goat tags they issue.
+Their goats have great genetics statewide.
+Every year, Oregon hunters enter goats into the Boone and Crockett record book.
+Oregon did produce a mountain goat in recent years that had an official score of 54”, which is the second largest goat ever harvested in the state.

 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-The Elkhorn No. 2 hunt (hunt code 950A2) has 50" potential.
-The season dates for this hunt will be September 1-30, which is the second goat hunt on the unit.
-This is the best non-resident goat unit available as there are plenty of big, mature billies available.
-The best goat killed in 2024 was 51".
+The Elkhorn No. 2 hunt (hunt code 950A2) has 50”+ potential.
+The season dates for this hunt will be September 1–30, which is the second goat hunt on the unit.
+This is the best non-resident goat tag available as there are plenty of big, mature billies.
+The best goat killed in 2025 was 50”.
 This is a fairly easy mountain goat hunt in comparison to other states.
-Some hunters will backpack in from the bottom to access goats, but there is an ATV trail that can take hunters to the top, and then they can hunt their way down to the road.
+Some hunters will backpack in from the bottom to access goats, but there is an ATV trail that can take hunters to the top, allowing them to hunt either way.
 There are good hiking trails throughout the area.
-This unit is physically easier than the South Snake unit.
-Fish and Game has expanded the unit over the last couple of years.
-If you are looking for a record book goat, you may want to hire an outfitter.
+This hunt is physically easier than the South Snake.
+That said, if you are looking for a record book goat, you may still want to hire an outfitter.
 There are Boone and Crockett goats alive on this unit.
-Non-resident draw odds in 2024 were 1 in 195.
+Non-resident draw odds in 2025 were 11.80%.
 There are a total of nine goat tags on this unit between the three seasons.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!